MrMatAP/mrmat-python-api-flask/README.md

 enforced by configuring connectivity to such extra central infrastructure.
-For this to happen, you must register the app in your OIDC IdP and create an OIDC secrets configuration file (json) of the following structure, which you subsequently point to using the `--oidc-secrets` option of the CLI or the `OIDC_CLIENT_SECRETS` key of the configuration file pointed to by the `FLASK_CONFIG` environment variable.
+For this to happen, you must register the app in your OIDC IdP and create an OIDC secrets configuration file (json) of the following structure, which you subsequently point to using the `--oidc-secrets` option of the CLI or the `OIDC_CLIENT_SECRETS` key of the configuration file pointed to by the `APP_CONFIG` environment variable.

 ```json
 {